dysthesis/poincare/README.md

 ## As a regular configuration

 When Nix is not used, [savq/paq-nvim](https://github.com/savq/paq-nvim) is used to automatically install plugins.
 It is extremely minimal, and does nothing else other than installing plugins.

+# Note to self

+- `smart-splits.nvim` apparently adds ~20ms to startup time.
+See if I can replicate the functionality with less overhead.